6 Uses Of Petroleum Jelly You May Not Have Known

 Clearly, petroleum jelly can be a real treat for your skin.
 However, it should also stay out of a few scenarios, such as:

-Sunburns: Do not apply petroleum jelly (or any other oil-based product) on a sunburn.
+- Sunburns and acne: Do not apply petroleum jelly (or any other oil-based product) on a sunburn.
 It can block your pores and stop heat and sweat from escaping.
-This can lead to an infection.10
+This can lead to an infection.10 Do not use it on acne or rosacea either.
+It could worsen these conditions.

 References [ + ]